Short on time? Here’s the best antivirus with keylogger protection in 2022:

 - VPN (with unlimited data).

 - File encryption.

 I really love Panda’s virtual keyboard – unlike a real keyboard, the virtual one’s programmed to not be tracked (so when you enter passwords, they won’t be logged), which prevents keyloggers from tracking keystrokes.

 Panda is a bit expensive compared to the other programs on this list.
 However, it does offer a huge range of additional tools.
-Panda Dome Premium is the most feature-rich plan, but Panda’s Advanced and Complete still include a good range of features and come at a lower price.
+Panda Dome Premium ($66.99 / year) is the most feature-rich plan, but Panda Dome Advanced ($28.49 / year) and Panda Dome Complete ($42.99 / year) still include a good range of features and come at a lower price.